ElNiak/PANTHER/src/llm/neoivy/_system_prompt/knowledge/IvyDocumentation.md

 The fragment checker
 --------------------

-IVy's decidable fragment consists of all the formulas that are in FAU after full unfolding of all the non-recursive definitions.
+Ivy's decidable fragment consists of all the formulas that are in FAU after full unfolding of all the non-recursive definitions.

 However, Ivy's check for this is somewhat conservative.
 That is, since